A Geometric Heat-Flow Theory of Lagrangian Coherent Structures: Discussion

-All of these three methods have in common that they consider local neighborhood information, either through considering (second) derivatives of ``test functions'', or through geodesic distance information.
-This is in contrast to an independent set of coherent structure detection methods, for instance \cite{Mezic2010,Budisic2012,Mancho2013,Mundel2014,Haller2016}, which retrieve information from time averages of observables along ``isolated'' trajectories.
+One common feature of the above-listed methods is that they embed each trajectory in some neighborhood via distances, taking into account the dynamics.
+This is in contrast to an independent set of coherent structure detection methods, for instance \cite{Mezic2010,Mancho2013,Mundel2014,Haller2016,Fabregat2016}.
+These methods retrieve information from time averages of observables along trajectories, which are viewed individually, without an immediate neighborhood relationship.
 The expectation then is that coherent structures reveal themselves as sets of material points showing similar statistics within the structure, and different statistics compared to the exterior.
+In other words, a neighborhood relationship is built only after observing trajectory statistics.

-\subsection{Connections to geodesic LCS approaches}
+\subsection{Connections to Geodesic LCS Approaches}

 There is another group of methods for finding boundaries of coherent structures in purely advective flows, developed by Haller and co-workers \cite{Haller2015,Haller2013a,Karrasch2015,Farazmand2014a}.
-These build on global variational principles involving the Cauchy–Green (CG) strain tensor field $C\coloneqq D\Phi(T)^{\top}D\Phi(T)$, which we interpret here as the pullback metric $\Phi(T)^{*}g$; see \Cref{rem:pullbackmetric}.
+These build on global variational principles formulated in terms of the stretching or shear of material boundaries.
+These approaches naturally involve the Cauchy–Green (CG) strain tensor field $C\coloneqq D\Phi(T)^{\top}D\Phi(T)$, which we interpret here as the pullback metric $\Phi(T)^{*}\mathfrak{g}$, see \Cref{rem:pullbackmetric}.
 These methods evaluate the dynamics at two time instances, an initial $t=0$ and a final one $t=T$.
-Earlier ``finite-time'' methods have only used the logarithm of the maximal eigenvalue of $C$, well-known as the \emph{finite-time Lyapunov exponent (FTLE)}, for visual inference of coherent structures.
+Earlier LCS methods have only used the logarithm of the maximal eigenvalue of $C$, well known as the \emph{finite-time Lyapunov exponent (FTLE)}, for visual inference of coherent structures.

-Previously, it has been unclear how to extend these two-point variational methods towards using also intermediate dynamic information, and, more importantly, how these Cauchy–Green-based methods relate to the probabilistic transfer operator-based methods.
-In the following, we will clarify these two questions and thereby provide the long-sought link between the two prominent coherent structure approaches.